-The U.N. agency will be taking over the program from the World Bank this week in order to provide money to health care workers and the health care system in order to avoid a looming humanitarian crisis in the country.
-The Washington Post reported.
+The U.N. agency will be taking over the program from the World Bank this week in order to provide money to

 Global Fund, a global health organization, donated \$15 million to the program at the beginning of October."

 TOLO News, Provincial Health Centres Closed, Kabul Hospitals Crowded, 04 October 2021